jlmoya/lowdisc/readme.txt

 * lowdisc_new : Creates and returns a new sequence.
 * lowdisc_next : Returns the next vector in the sequence.
 * lowdisc_startup : Startup a random number object.

+Provides the following functions to extend the maximum dimension of the Halton sequences
+* lowdisc_primes100 ?
+Returns a matrix containing the 100 first primes.
+* lowdisc_primes1000 ?
+Returns a matrix containing the 1000 first primes.
+* lowdisc_primes10000 ?
+Returns a matrix containing the 10000 first primes.

+Provides the following functions to suggest expert settings for the sequences :
+ * lowdisc_fauresuggest ?
+Returns favorable parameters for Faure sequences.
+ * lowdisc_haltonsuggest ?
+Returns favorable parameters for Halton sequence.
+ * lowdisc_niederbase ?
+Returns optimal base for Niederreiter sequence.
+ * lowdisc_niedersuggest ?
+Returns favorable parameters for Niederreiter sequence.
+ * lowdisc_sobolsuggest ?
+Returns favorable parameters for Sobol sequences.
+ * lowdisc_soboltau ?
+Returns favorable starting seeds for Sobol sequences.

 This component currently provides the following sequences:
 * "slow" sequences based on macros : vandercorput, halton, faure, reversehalton, sobol, niederreiter-base-2,